The history of racialized policing

 Bratton argued that the technology eliminated the problem of prejudice in policing, without ever questioning potential bias in the data or algorithms themselves — a significant issue given the fact that Black Americans are arrested and convicted of crimes at disproportionately higher rates than whites.
 This approach has led to widely discredited practices such as racial profiling and “stop-and-frisk.”
 And, Muhammad notes, “There is no research consensus on whether or how much violence dropped in cities due to policing.”

 In 2015 The Washington Post began tracking every fatal shooting by an on-duty officer, using news stories, social media posts, and police reports in the wake of the fatal police shooting of Brown, a Black teenager in Ferguson, Mo.
 According to the newspaper, Black Americans are killed by police at twice the rate of white Americans, and Hispanic Americans are also killed by police at a disproportionate rate.

 Such efforts have proved useful for researchers such as economist Rajiv Sethi.

-A Joy Foundation Fellow at Harvard’s Radcliffe Institute for Advanced Study, Sethi is investigating the use of lethal force by law enforcement officers, a difficult task given that data from such encounters is largely unavailable from police departments.
+A Joy Foundation Fellow at the Harvard Radcliffe Institute, Sethi is investigating the use of lethal force by law enforcement officers, a difficult task given that data from such encounters is largely unavailable from police departments.
 Instead, Sethi and his team of researchers have turned to information collected by websites and news organizations including The Washington Post and The Guardian, merged with data from other sources such as the Bureau of Justice Statistics, the Census, and the Centers for Disease Control and Prevention.